Migrant rescue ship docks in Spain again after Italy refusal

-An NGO ship which saved 87 migrants in distress off Libya docked in Spain on Thursday after roaming the Mediterranean for days, the third such vessel to be allowed in the country in two months after Italy refused to take them in.
+Close to two months after giving a high-profile welcome to the Aquarius migrant rescue boat, Spain once again opened its ports Thursday to a charity vessel carrying 87 men and boys saved off Libya after Italy refused access.

-The white ship belonging to Spanish NGO Proactiva Open Arms arrived in the southern port of San Roque, just over the bay from Gibraltar, at 9:20am (0720 GMT).
+The white ship belonging to Spanish NGO Proactiva Open Arms arrived in the southern port of San Roque, just across from Gibraltar near the city of Algeciras, at 9:20 am (0720 GMT).

+This time, however, journalists were refused access and kept at a distance.

+Madrid said the migrants, nearly all from Sudan including the restive region of Darfur, would not be given a special 45-day humanitarian residency permit like those on board the Aquarius received.

 The NGO says many of them were "repeatedly abused in Libya."